-Set out on foot along a self-guided nature trail to reach Bright Angel Point, just a short walk from Grand Canyon Lodge at the North Rim.
-This easy, self-guided nature trail leads you to a spectacular view of the canyon.
+Set out on foot along a self-guided nature trail to reach Bright Angel Point, just a short walk from Grand Canyon Lodge North Rim.
+This easy, self-guided nature trail leads you to a spectacular view of the Canyon.
 Here you can see and hear the Roaring Springs more than 3,000 feet below the Rim.
-(One-half mile, 30 minutes)The Uncle Jim Trail
+The hike is only a half mile long and takes 30 minutes to complete.The Uncle Jim Trail

-This trail winds through the alpine forest to a point overlooking the canyon and the North Kaibab Trail switchbacks.
+The Uncle Jim Trail winds through the alpine forest to a point overlooking the canyon and the North Kaibab Trail switchbacks.
 It begins at the North Kaibab Trail parking lot.
-(Five miles, three hours)Widforss Trail
+It is a decent hike that is five miles long and should take around three hours to complete.Widforss Trail

-This trail winds through the forest and along the rim from Point Imperial to the North Kaibab Trail parking area.
-(10 miles one way, 12 hours)North Kaibab Trail
+The Ken Patrick Trail takes you on a winding trip through the forest and along the Rim from Point Imperial to the North Kaibab Trail parking area.
+This is a very long hike that is 20 miles round trip and will take hikers about 12 hours to complete.North Kaibab Trail

 Note: Day hikes beyond Roaring Springs are not recommended.
-Some of the best times to enjoy these hikes are May, September and early October.
+Some of the best times to enjoy these hikes are May, September, and early October.